 so far i’ve paid off 2 small bills and 2 credit cards. i’ve even cut up all of my credit cards!!! i’m a “surplus-cash-only” kinda girl from now on!

-my debt snowball is going to start with the minimum payment on my smallest bill +$25 (unless i can spare a little more). it’s going to take a while but i’m so excited to be debt free!
+my debt snowball started with the minimum payment on my smallest bill +$25 (unless i can spare a little more). it’s going to take a while but i’m so excited to be debt free!

 are you working on becoming debt free? what philosophy/plan are you using? what kind of progress have you made? let it fly in the comments!